E-scooter safety

 Changes to PMD rules

 New rules and increased penalties now apply for people riding personal mobility devices, such as e-scooters in Queensland.
+This includes new rules and penalties for careless riding and post-crash obligations on road related areas.

-The changes include:
+Other changes from 2022 include:

 • Reducing speed limits to 12km/h on footpaths and shared paths, unless otherwise signed.
 The 25km/h limit remains for all other infrastructure, including bike infrastructure and local streets.

-• Increasing fines of up to $1161 for dangerous offences involving speed, illegal road use and holding a mobile phone while riding.
+• Increasing fines of up to $1209 for dangerous offences involving speed, illegal road use and holding a mobile phone while riding.

 • Allowing personal mobility devices to be ridden in bike lanes on roads with a speed limit of 50km/h or less, and all on-road bike lanes that are physically separated.